Pandahead33/Scheme-General-List-Functions/README.md

 # Scheme Functions

+## Update: A ton of new functions coming through including some basic sorts, removing certain elements, contains, counts, etc. Stay tuned.
+They are already made.
+Message me if you need them for now.

 ## 1. First Element

 To obtain the first element of a list, simply call car on it.